Board of Regents Authority

 Board of Education

-The Board of Regents and Board of Public Education together make up the Board of Education, which meets twice yearly to engage in long-range planning, coordination of K-College education and evaluation of policies and programs for the state’s educational systems.
+The Board of Regents and Board of Public Education together make up the Board of Education, which meets annually to engage in long-range planning, coordination of K-College education and evaluation of policies and programs for the state’s educational systems.
 Art.
 X, § 9, MT Constitution; §20-2-101, MCA.
-These meetings are generally held in January and July.
+This meeting is generally held November.

 References to Law & Policy